 Pupils will need to decide whether they wish to continue studying Latin.
 This subject is setted so all levels of ability are catered for (including beginners) and it is an ideal foundation from which to pursue GCSE/A Level Latin in our Senior School.
-In addition, pupils who elect to continue Latin will be able to choose two other subjects from the following list: Art, Music, Drama, Physical Education and Computing.
+In addition, pupils who elect to continue Latin will study, in rotation, each of the following subjects for half of the academic year: Art, Music, Drama and Computing.

-Those pupils who choose not to continue studying Latin will automatically continue to study four out of the following: Art, Music, Drama, Physical Education and Computing as part of their timetable and no further choices will be necessary.
-Each of these four subjects is taught as a stand-alone lesson per week.
+Those pupils who choose not to continue studying Latin will be taught Art, Music, Drama and Computing for a full academic year.
+Each of these four subjects will be taught as one stand-alone lesson per week.